Adhesive Converting Blog

 What is Tensile Strength and How is it Measured?
 I Strouse

-That’s because you know your product will be under pressure, too.
-It has to perform with a certain tensile strength — the maximum force or stress a material can withstand while being pulled apart from both ends before failing.
-That’s why it’s also called “breaking strength.”
+Tensile strength is the maximum force or stress a material can withstand while being pulled apart from both ends before failing.
+It’s typically measured in pounds per square inch, and is also called “breaking strength.”

 Why is Knowing Tensile Strength Important?

-Tensile strength — key data when selecting adhesives to determine the strength and durability of the material — is often expressed in pounds per inch of width (lbs./in. width) or N/100mm.
-For example, 3M VHB can have anywhere from 55 to 160 lbs/in2 tensile strength.
+Tensile strength—which is key data when selecting adhesives to determine the strength and durability of the material—is often expressed in pounds per inch of width (lbs./in. width) or N/100mm.
+For example, 3M VHB can have 55 to 160 lbs/in2 tensile strength.

 Selecting a Material with Tensile Strength in Mind

 Selecting a material is like juggling price, durability, and function.
-It’s tricky and confusing, yet when you have the right expertise, it becomes much easier.
-That’s why it’s best to partner with a converter that understands the intended use of the adhesive and the intended use of the entire product.
+While it can be tricky and confusing, it becomes much easier when you have the right expertise.
+That’s why it’s best to partner with a converter that understands the adhesive's and the entire product's intended use.

 Element